 For Immediate Release:

-Global Partners in Care provides partnership opportunities for U.S. hospice and palliative care organizations to make a commitment to support a hospice and palliative care organization in a developing country.
+(Mishawaka, IN) – As Global Partners in Care begins its second year as an affiliate of the Hospice Foundation, it is deploying a number of new resources to support its partners.
+These resources are targeted to strengthen the partnerships that play an important role in enhancing hospice and palliative care in 13 countries around the globe.
+The Partnership Program provides opportunities for US hospice and palliative care organizations to make a commitment to support a hospice and palliative care organization in a low-resource setting.
 Partners engage in capacity-building, strategic planning, education, fundraising, and technical assistance to expand and improve services for those in need.